Menu

 2022-2023 Governor Terms of Office

-I'm Melanie Collins and I work as a civil servant in the Department for Education.
-I've been a Governor at St Paul's since November 2016, and have been Chair of Governors since autumn 2017.
-I have two young boys who are both at St Paul's, and my husband is a secondary school teacher.
+I'm Melanie Collins and I work as a civil servant in further education policy in the Department for Education.
+I've been a Governor at St Paul's since November 2016, and was Chair of Governors from 2017-2023.
+I have two boys – my younger one is still at St Paul's, and my husband is an assistant head in a secondary school.

 My name is Lisa Wilkins, I am a teacher at the school and the staff representative for the governing body.
 I have been a governor for over 10 years.
 Being the voice of the whole staff is a real privilege and I enjoy representing the strong team that we have here in school.
 Being a governor also gives me an insight into the strategic side of school management and I enjoy learning about how things operate beyond the classroom.